robin-raymond/zax.io/compiler-directives.md

 ### `synchronous` directive

-When a `promise`, `task` or `channel` declared functions are assumed to be implicitly `[[asynchronous]]`.
+For `promise`, `task` or `channel` declared functions, those function are assumed to be implicitly `[[asynchronous]]`.
 This default can be overridden by using the `synchronous` directive `[[synchronous]]`.
-When the `synchronous` directive is used, the function is no longer operating asynchronously and all assumptions about any `asynchronous` intentions are no longer present.
-The `[[synchronous]]` directive effectively changes the expectation of the function from `asynchronous` to `synchronous` and indicates the code is not designed to be thread-aware.
+When the `synchronous` directive is used, a function is no longer operating asynchronously and all assumptions about any `asynchronous` intentions are no longer present.
+The `[[synchronous]]` directive effectively changes the expectation of a function from `asynchronous` to `synchronous` and indicates the code path does not need to be thread-aware.

-The implicit assumption for `asynchronous` functions is that pass by-values should be qualified as `deep`.
-The compiler will assume the function to be thread-unsafe and thus a `asynchronous-not-deep` will be issued normally on `asynchronous` for any pass by-value arguments that are not explicitly qualified as `deep`.
-This is done to ensure that types potentially crossing a thread boundary are automatically `deep` copied in an effort to prevent concurrency issues.
-The function can be labelled explicitly as `deep` or `shallow` to suppress this warning.
+The implicit assumption for `asynchronous` functions is that pass by-values arguments must be qualified as `deep`.
+The compiler issues an `asynchronous-not-deep` warning on `asynchronous` functions for any pass by-value arguments that are not explicitly qualified as `deep` (or pre-qualified as `deep` based on the type's definition).
+This check is done to ensure that types potentially crossing a thread boundary are automatically `deep` copied in an effort to prevent concurrency issues.
+A function can be labelled explicitly as `deep` or `shallow` to suppress this warning by forcing semantics on the arguments.

-If a `promise`, `task`, or `channel` declared function will never be used from a different thread context then the `[[synchronous]]` directive can be used to acknowledge the `promise`, `task`, or `channel` declared function as being exclusively synchronously accessed and thus a `deep` qualifier will not be expected to be applied.
-Further, any type declared as `deep` which normally would cause a `deep` copy to occur will perform `shallow` copies of the type for that `promise`, `task`, or `channel` call.
-Individual arguments for promises or tasks declared as `deep` explicitly will still perform `deep` copies.
+If a `promise`, `task`, or `channel` declared function will never be used from a different thread contexts then the `[[synchronous]]` directive can be used to acknowledge the `promise`, `task`, or `channel` declared function are exclusively synchronously accessed and thus a `deep` qualifier need not be applied.
+Further, any type declared as `deep` (which normally would cause a `deep` copy to occur) will perform instead a `shallow` copy of that type (for that `promise`, `task`, or `channel` call).
+Individual arguments for promises or tasks declared as `deep` explicitly will still perform `deep` copies of arguments.

-If a promise or task truly is `asynchronous` (as it is implicitly defaulted), but the pass by-value should only be `shallow` copied, the `shallow` qualifier could be specified.
-This changes the pass by-value from being implicitly a `shallow` copy to explicitly being a `shallow` copy and the `asynchronous-not-deep` warning will no longer present.
+If a `promise` or `task` truly is `asynchronous` (as it is implicitly defaulted) but the pass by-value should only be `shallow` copied, then the `shallow` qualifier can be specified.
+This changes the pass by-value from being implicitly a `deep` copy to explicitly being a `shallow` copy and the `asynchronous-not-deep` warning will be suppressed for that argument.

-The `[[synchronous]]` and `[[asynchronous]]` are mutually exclusive and indicate opposite code intentions.
+The `[[synchronous]]` and `[[asynchronous]]` are mutually exclusive and they indicate opposite code intentions.

 ````zax